zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

       * Owner name `oncle.zone-err-grandparent-3.methodsv2.xa` instead.

 ### DELEG-OOB-W-ERROR-1
-Zone is delegated to two NS that are not in-domain, of which one has no IP (NODATA).
+Zone is delegated to two NS that are out-of-domain, of which one has no IP (NODATA).

 * Zone: child.parent.deleg-oob-w-error-1.methodsv2.xa